 One of the less familiar faces, mainly because the defender never actually appeared for Barcelona, spending time instead on loan at Bayer Leverkusen, Racing Santander and Palmeiras before being released.

 Alves was nothing short of a revelation for Barcelona after joining from Sevilla in 2008, and he won no fewer that 26 trophies of varying importance during his eight years there.

 The club clearly made a big impression on the player, so big that he returned on a free to play for minimum wage in 2021.

 The second spell was not as long or successful as the first, but, he told the Guardian: “I am eternally grateful to Xavi and the president for bringing me back.
 I found a club full of young people with incredible ideas on the pitch.”

 Maxwell essentially joined Barcelona as Sylvinho’s replacement, taking over the role as back-up left-back to Abidal.

 We really wish we had that job.
 Sadly you have to be really good at football to do so.

-Firmly in the ‘miss’ camp, according to Marca, like Henrique, Keirrison never appeared for Barcelona.
+Firmly in the ‘miss’ camp, Keirrison, like Henrique, never appeared for Barcelona.